- Rank:

 S1c Melvin Irvin Shimer

 Melvin Irvin Shimer’s father died of stomach cancer in August 1928 when his son was six.
-The son, a brother, and a sister went to live at Tressler Orphans’ Home in Loysville, Pennsylvania 25 miles west of Harrisburg.
+The son, a brother, and a sister went to live at Tressler Orphans’ Home in Loysville, Pennsylvania.

 It appears that their mother, Alice, simply could not afford to care for them.
-She stayed in the area, and after Melvin was killed at Pearl Harbor, she received the $500 the Commonwealth of Pennsylvania paid to surviving parents or spouses.
+She stayed in the area, and after Melvin was killed in the Japanese attack on Pearl Harbor on Dec.
+7, 1941, she received the $500 the Commonwealth of Pennsylvania paid to surviving parents or spouses.

-Melvin was born April 5, 1922 at tiny Saxton, Pennsylvania about 100 miles east of Pittsburgh.
+Melvin was born April 5, 1922 at tiny Saxton township Pennsylvania about 100 miles east of Pittsburgh.
 His father, William Roy Shimer, was a farmer.
 The mother was a homemaker.

 The three youngest of their children are listed in a 1930-31 book, “The Story of Tressler Orphans’ Home in Word and Picture.”
 The home had about 350 children and was supported by Lutheran churches.
 The Shimer children — Melvin, Gilbert, and Esther — were from the Susquehanna Church Synod of central Pennsylvania, the book said.
 In a sad reflection of the times, the 1930 Census identified the children as “inmates” at Tressler.

-Melvin Shimer enlisted in the Navy on Oct.
+He enlisted in the Navy on Oct.
 16, 1940.
 He was a seaman first class when he was killed on the U.S.S.
-Arizona in the Japanese attack on Pearl Harbor, Dec.
-7, 1941.
+Arizona.

 Gilbert Shimer joined the Army on July 29, 1941 and survived the war.
 Their older brother, Roy, joined the Army on Nov.
 30, 1942 and also survived WWII.

-Sources: Commonwealth of Pennsylvania World War II Veterans’ Compensation Bureau; Census; grave markers; “The Story of Tressler Orphans’ Home in Word and Picture”; Pennsylvania death certificate.
+Sources: Commonwealth of Pennsylvania World War II Veterans’ Compensation Bureau; Census; Navy enlistment records; grave markers; “The Story of Tressler Orphans’ Home in Word and Picture”; Pennsylvania death certificate.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.